marionettejs/blog/source/_drafts/events-part-1.md

   - by Jmeas
 ---

 Recently, Maciej Kucharski wrote a [blog entry](http://naturaily.com/blog/post/marionette-plain-object-over-reqres-commands-above-all) in which he expresses his preference for using plain Objects over the event-based architecture that Backbone.Wreqr provides.
-In the post he justified his position with a number of arguments that I commonly hear when people explain why they dislike Wreqr.
+There's nothing wrong with this opinion, and I don't believe that event-based architecture is for everyone.
+In fact, I'm certain that there are plenty of really well-written Marionette applications that don't use events at all.
+The thoughtfulness of Maciej's post suggests to me that he, too, is likely the author of such applications.

-I find a a number of these arguments to be solvable problems, or to otherwise lack substance, but this is no fault of Maciej's.
-Rather, I blame the lack of good documentation around proper use of Wreqr to be the cause of these misconceptions.
-Because of this lack of information on the subject, I felt compelled to write a two-part blog that covers my thoughts on event-based apps.
-The first post, the one you're reading now, explains why I'm not convinced by these common arguments that I should avoid using event-based architecture.
-The second post will be an effort to provide good reasons in favor of choosing event-based architecture.
+This post isn't meant to argue that Wreqr is required in all Marionette apps.
+Rather, it's meant to serve two points.
+First, it's intended to be a response to his arguments that I feel are either unsound, or otherwise present issues that are solvable.
+Secondly, it will try to provide good reasons in favor of choosing event-based architecture.
+These will be split up into two blog posts, one for each topic.

 (note: these headers are paraphrases from Maciej's original post)